ludoza/DokuWiki-to-Markdown-Converter/README.md

 ## Usage

-*Note: The following scripts should no longer be used, as they were designed for an earlier stage in the project.*

 ### Import DokuWiki files

-I don't have a idea how DokuWiki store its files so I'm leaving this note here if it might help.
+*I don't have a idea how DokuWiki store its files so I'm leaving this note here, maybe it might be useful.*

 Note: This is only possible by SilverStripe staff.